louweal/hellofuturehackathon/hederapay/README.md

 ## Dependencies (OPTIONAL)

 -   (OPTIONAL) [Advanced Custom Fields PRO](https://www.advancedcustomfields.com/pro/)
-    -   If ACF PRO is installed, the plugin adds easy to use Gutenberg blocks (these blocks have the same functionality as the shortcodes).
+    -   If ACF PRO is installed, the plugin adds an easy to use Gutenberg block (these blocks have the same functionality as the shortcodes).
 -   (OPTIONAL) [WooCommerce](https://woocommerce.com/)
     -   If WooCommerce is installed the HederaPay option is added to the Payment options in the WooCommerce check-out.